evhub/iternash/docs/iternash/game.md

     `finalize(self, ensure_all_agents_run=True)`
     :   Gather final parameters, running every agent again if _ensure_all_agents_run_.

+    `plot(self, ax, xs, ys, xlabel=None, ylabel=None, label=None, **kwargs)`
+    :   Plot _xs_ vs. _ys_ on the given axis with automatic or custom label names and _kwargs_ passed to plot.
+One of _xs_ or _ys_ may be None to replace with a sequence.

-    `reset(self, name, *agents, **named_agents)`
+    `reset(self, name=None)`
     :   Set all default values and start the step counter.
-If you want to call run multiple times on the same game you must explicitly call reset and if you are using bbopt agents you must pass a new _name_.
+If you want to run multiple trials with the same game you must explicitly call reset and if you are using bbopt agents you must pass a new _name_.

     `run(self, max_steps=None, **kwargs)`
     :   Exactly base_run but includes default_run_kwargs.

+    `set_defaults(self, agents)`
+    :   Set the defaults for the given agents.

     `step(self)`
     :   Perform one full step of action selection.